mulishmueli/Deep-reinforcement-learning---Traffic-Light-Control-System/reinforcement/README.md

-# Deep Q-Learning Agent for Traffic Signal Control - still in progress
+# Deep Q-Learning Agent for Traffic Signal Control

 ## The code structure

 The main file is **training_main.py**.
 It handles the main loop that starts an episode on every iteration.
 It also saves the network weights and three plots: negative reward, cumulative wait time, and average queues.

 ## The settings explained